Giffgaff Review – Are giffgaff SIM Cards any good?

 There’s no high street presence, no phone support and in fact any questions or problems you have are answered by other giffgaff members in their dedicated support forums.
 The benefit of this?
 Less overheads which means they pass the cost savings onto the customer who get better deals, special perks and ultimately save money.

 Who are giffgaff and how does it work?

 Giffgaff are no contract, pay-as-you-go, online only mobile network.
-They’re powered by the 02 network so customers benefit from a solid infrastructure and signal quality throughout the UK.
+They’re what’s know as an MVNO and are powered by the 02 network so customers benefit from a solid infrastructure and signal quality throughout the UK.
 We’ve trialled giffgaff here in the TigerMobiles.com office and got a strong signal and were very pleased with the download speed when using mobile internet.

 Because giffgaff is essentially a pay-as-you-go network there’s no long term contract and all you need to do is order a SIM card (for free), top it up with what they call a goodybag and use it till it runs out (or one month passes).
 Once it’s run out you either use their PAYG rates or you can purchase another goodybag.
 Rinse and repeat.

 It’s ideal for customers who don’t want to be tied down to a long term deal or don’t want to be paying an expensive monthly repayment on their mobile.
 At TigerMobiles.com we think it’s absolutely ideal for customers who have come to the end of a contract but are happy with their existing handset.
 If that’s you all you need to do is unlock your phone, get a giffgaff SIM and start saving money.
 You can even port your number across should they want to keep it.

 The reason giffgaff manage to keep their prices low is because they don’t have any overheads.
 Their business model is based on the “community” whereby support is only undertaken by other customers on public forums.

 They encourage users to contribute to support issues and then reward contributors with “kudos” points, which they can then exchange for cash or credit at a later date.